nearform/the-micro-frontends-workshop/slides.md

 import('bootstrap.js')
 ```

-Without this extra layer of indirection Webpack would throw the following error when trying to consume the remote module:
+Without this extra layer of indirection, Webpack would throw the following error when trying to consume the remote module:

 ```js
 Shared module is not available for eager consumption